ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 ### <a href="#fastUtil" name="fastUtil"><i class="fa fa-link anchor" aria-hidden="true"></i></a> FastUtil Collections

-In this section, we will focus on FastUtil and why it takes the 1st place in performance tests, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to use DoubleArrayList, Long2IntArrayMap, how to create Read-Only and Sorted Maps.
+In this section, we'll focus on FastUtil and why it takes the 1st place in performance tests; what this library provides; how to implement the library, its Interfaces, Classes, and Methods; provided with evidences on how to use DoubleArrayList, Long2IntArrayMap & create Read-Only and Sorted Maps.

 FastUtil characterizes high performance and the fastest implementations available.
-Some of the benefits it provides are listed below:
+Some benefits it provides are listed below:
-* Classes that support very large collections (64-bit),
+* Classes that support very large collections (64-bit)
-* Classes for fast and practical access to binary and text files,
+* Classes for fast and practical access to binary and text files
-* Provides structure-specific and type-specific Maps, Sets, Lists and PriorityQueues,
+* Provides structure-specific and type-specific Maps, Sets, Lists, and PriorityQueues
-* In terms of memory, it is space-efficient
+* In terms of memory, it's space-efficient

 Speed test:
 According to the benchmarks, FastUtil has the title of the "fastest" implementation.
-The title is defended with the following benefits:
+This title is justified with the following benefits:
-* In int-int map testing, there is a fact that the fewer memory accesses an implementation makes to access an entry – the faster it would be, and FastUtil has an advantage because of the highly optimized code.
+* In int-int map testing, there is a fact that states that the fewer memory accesses an implementation makes to access an entry, the faster it would be, and FastUtil has an advantage because of the highly optimized code.
 This is especially important for large Maps.
-* In int-Object testing, again highly optimized code get's FastUtil to top positions.
-That's because once the underlying storage becomes identical, second order optimizations start to make the difference.
+* In int-Object testing, again, highly optimized code gets FastUtil to the top positions.
+That's because once the underlying storage becomes identical, the second order optimizations start to make the difference.
 * In Object-int testing, the most important thing is a minimum possible number of underlying arrays.
 FastUtil again proved to be excellent with a convincing first place.
 * In Object-Object testing, it takes one of the satisfactory top positions, but not the first, because of less efficient memory access pattern.

-For further information, feel free to check this <a href="http://java-performance.info/hashmap-overview-jdk-fastutil-goldman-sachs-hppc-koloboke-trove-january-2015/">website</a>, and we highly recommend you to try to do your own tests.
+For further information, feel free to check this <a href="http://java-performance.info/hashmap-overview-jdk-fastutil-goldman-sachs-hppc-koloboke-trove-january-2015/">website</a>, and we highly recommend you to try performing your own tests.

-In addition to the advantages FastUtil provides, attention should be paid to the following shortcomings.
+In addition to the advantages FastUtil provides,  you need to pay attention to the following shortcomings.
 For further information, feel free to check the <a href="http://fastutil.di.unimi.it/docs/overview-summary.html">official website</a>:
 * Automatic boxing and unboxing can lead you to choose the wrong method.
-A suggestion is to set the environment to mark boxing/unboxing as a warning or as an error,
+A suggestion is to set the environment to mark boxing/unboxing as a warning or as an error
-* Classes are not synchronized which means that for multiple threads it must be synchronized externally,
+* Classes are not synchronized, it means that for multiple threads it must be synchronized externally
-* Reference-based classes violate the Map contract and do not use the equals() method.
-Instead, they compare objects by reference and should be used only when reference-based equality is desired,
+* Reference-based classes violate the Map contract and don't use the equals() method.
+Instead of doing this, they compare objects by the reference and should be used only when reference-based equality is desired
-* Linked classes provide methods to get the first and last element in iteration order, and to start a bidirectional iterator from any element, but any submap or subset method will cause an UnsupportedOperationException,
+* Linked classes provide methods to get the first and the last element in iteration order and start a bidirectional iterator from any element.
+Although, any submap or subset method will cause an UnsupportedOperationException
-* Maps that have objects as keys, the get() and remove() methods do not admit polymorphic versions.
-Instead, new methods are introduced - getvaluetype() and removevaluetype()
+* Maps that have objects as keys, the get() and remove() methods don't admit polymorphic versions.
+Instead of this, new methods are introduced: getvaluetype() and removevaluetype()

 Another characteristic is a huge jar file, because of numerous Classes.
-Therefore, you can customize it and use the alternative way of selecting specific Classes.
+Thus, you can customize it and use the alternative way of selecting specific Classes.

 How to use a library:
 Dependancy for Maven’s library importation is listed hereafter: